chromaui/chromatic-docs/README.md

 The Chromatic configuration options and schema are maintained in the `chromatic-config/options.json` file.
 This file is used to generate the Chromatic configuration options docs and the schema file.

 Options are not included in the schema file by default.
-You have to add `"config.json"` to the `"supports"` array. eg: `"supports": ["CLI", "CI", "config.json"],`
+You have to add `"Config File"` to the `"supports"` array. eg: `"supports": ["CLI", "Github Action", "Config File"],`

 To deprecate an option, set `deprecated` to `config.json` or `all`.